twisted-nematic57/AOC_AMS/README.md

 * "AMS" = the operating system that the calculator runs (very embedded-esque, non-multitasking)
 * "TI-BASIC" = the interpreted scripting language the calculator is designed to be programmed with
-* "m68k" = The [Motorola 68000 CPU](https://en.wikipedia.org/wiki/Motorola_68000), one of the most influential CPUs of all time, which is also used in the TI-89 Titanium
+* "m68k" = The [Motorola 68000 CPU](https://en.wikipedia.org/wiki/Motorola_68000), one of the most influential CPUs of all time, a low-power embedded version of which is used in the TI-89 Titanium

 ## FAQ